holochain/docs-pages/src/design-process-express.md

 * How to connect a user interface or other client
 * The steps to scaffolding and writing your code
 * Available development and testing tools
-* How the application architecture design process fits into the larger design process

 ## Why it matters